Debakel/Dumpstermap/README.md

 ### Setup notes
 * apt-get install language-pack-de-base (bei locales fehler während postgresql installation)

+###
+* npm install --save-dev grunt-wiredep (To inject Bower packages into your source code with Grunt.)

 ## Deployment
 ### Tornado (with nginx)
 Tornado is an open source version of the scalable, non-blocking web server and tools that power FriendFeed.
 Because it is non-blocking and uses epoll, it can handle thousands of simultaneous standing connections, which means it is ideal for real-time web services.
 Integrating this service with Flask is straightforward (`run_tornado.py`):